 Among the objectives described so far, those actually produced for the Dream were probably only:

 The production of lenses for the Sogno micro-camera stabilized only in 1949.
-In the Ducati list of that year, 8 lenses were shown that were confirmed to have been manufactured in quantity, and in that list the objectives are divided into two categories, retractable and non-retractable (and the Fitor was replaced by the Vitor 2.8 version):
+In the Ducati list of that year, 8 lenses were shown that were confirmed to have been manufactured in quantity, and in that list the objectives are divided into two categories, retractable and non-retractable (and the Fitor was replaced by the revised Vitor 2.8 version):

 Also, for the Teletor lens, in some official documents, a model with a brightness of 1: 6.3 is indicated, but it has never been observed in reality, probably it was an error on the part of the person writing the literature.